semrush/intergalactic/website/docs/components/select/select-api.md

 ---

 ::: tip
-`Select` is a wrap over `DropdownMenu` with the addition of new selection features.
+`Select` is a wrapper over `DropdownMenu` with additional selection features.
 :::

 ## Select